 Many technical traders use the momentum indicator as a leading indicator of price extremes that will ultimately revert back toward the mean.
 For instance, if the indicator exceeds 30%, this would indicate an overbought condition, and there will likely be a pullback as traders sell to take profits.
 If it is less than -30%, then it is oversold, so it would be a good time to buy since the stock is likely to rise in the immediate future.

 There are several problems with the ROC indicator.
 First, it weights the current day and the prior day equally, even though, the current price is more important.
 There is also a drop-off effect, where the ROC indicator can change significantly on each day depending on what prior day was dropped.

 Which leads to the main problem with the rate-of-change indicator.
 If the earlier day had an anomalous spike or gap in price, then the ROC indicator will also give an anomalous reading that is not representative of market conditions.
 To solve this problem, 2 other momentum indicators were developed that either used averages for a previous range of trading days, or by using the highest high or the lowest low over a previous range.
 By using a range or window period, the effect of anomalous days is minimized.
 Furthermore, both RSI indicator and the stochastic oscillator give greater weight to the last closing price.

 Relative Strength Index (RSI)

 Not to be confused with relative strength, which is how much a particular stock rises or falls compared to other stocks or a market average, the relative strength index (RSI), developed by J. Welles Wilder, compares the stock's gains over its losses over a specific duration, usually 14 trading days.
-Wilder reasoned that if gains were significantly greater than losses over the period, then the stock was overbought, and if losses significantly exceeded gains, then it was oversold.
+Wilder reasoned that if gains significantly exceeded losses over the period, then the stock was overbought, and if losses significantly exceeded gains, then it was oversold.